 Václav Luks After one week home, next week I go to Cologne to conduct Belshazzar, Handel—fantastic oratorio, with Concerto Köln, and the great soloists I'm very much looking forward to in the Philharmonie, in Cologne, in Germany.

-Alan McLellan Fantastic.
+Alan McClellan Fantastic.

 Václav Luks And then we have the program with Beethoven Seventh Symphony, and Haydn 98th Symphony—very beautiful piece, also.
 It's a little similar program like here.
 We have Wranitzky, Beethoven, we have Haydn, Beethoven, with 1704, yeah.

-Alan McLellan Fantastic.
+Alan McClellan Fantastic.
 So the Collegium 1704.